Getting to Know Your Elected Officials

 Politicians are your employees

-The next time you deposit your pay check take a look at what you are paying in taxes.
-You pay their salaries.
-They are your employees.
-If you are independently employed and pay estimated quarterly taxes, think about the fact that the revenue you are generating goes to pay for all levels of government.
-As a home owner, take a peek at your property taxes; it all adds up to a significant chunk of change.
+The next time you deposit your pay check, take a look at what you are paying in taxes.
+You pay the salaries of your elected officials and they are your employees.
+If you are independently employed, and pay estimated quarterly taxes, think about how much money you are paying for all levels of government.
+If you are a home owner, take a peek at your property taxes; it all adds up to a significant chunk of change.
 Do you ever hand over that kind of cash without knowing exactly what you are getting?
 I seriously doubt it.

-Look up the term ‘constituent’ and you will find that, as a noun it is: ‘a person who appoints another to act as an agent or representative,’ and as an adjective it is defined as: ‘necessary in forming or making up a whole component.’
+The term ‘constituent’ means: ‘a person who appoints another to act as an agent or representative.’
+As an adjective it is defined as: ‘necessary in forming or making up a whole component.’
 So for this exercise, ‘constituent’ is who you are and it also describes what you do in being one part of the whole Legislative process.

 Find out what makes them tick